New South Wales Consolidated Acts

 (1A) An appeal against an order referred to in subsection (1) (c) may only be made with the leave of the Court of Criminal Appeal.

-(2) For the purpose of this Act, a person acquitted on the ground of mental illness, where mental illness was not set up as a defence by the person, shall be deemed to be a person convicted, and any order to keep the person in custody shall be deemed to be a sentence.
+(2) For the purposes of this Act, a person for whom a special verdict of act proven but not criminally responsible is entered is, if the defence of mental health impairment or cognitive impairment was not set up as a defence by the person, taken to be a person convicted and an order to keep the person in custody is taken to be a sentence.

 (5) Section 7 (4) applies to an appellant on an appeal under subsection (1) in the same way as it applies to an appellant on an appeal under section 5 (1).